Angola City Council shoots down controversial rezoning of concrete facility

 On the other hand, some residents were opposed, saying that the proposed location was not the right fit.

-“That 69 exit coming down 127 is the gateway to Angola,” said Angola Resident Kristina Stankiewicz, “So coming in the Lakers want to fill up their coolers, you know get ready to go to the lake, local residents that are going to be there, it’s just not appropriate location to have such a high impact district.”
+“That 69 exit coming down 127 is the gateway to Angola,” said Angola resident Kristina Stankiewicz.
+“So coming in the Lakers want to fill up their coolers, you know get ready to go to the lake, local residents that are going to be there, it’s just not an appropriate location to have such a high impact district.”